 Authentication is required any time you wish to relay messages through our platform.
-When using our API, you need to use one of your account's API keys (either the Private API Key or the Public Validation Key).
+When using our API, you need to use one of your account's API keys (either the primary account API key or one of your Domain Sending Keys).

 For our SMTP server, you need to use your domain's SMTP credentials.